 So nothing is really new in this cake – just the combination of all these different elements.
 I think it’s so fun to play around with flavor combinations, and taking components from different cake recipes is the perfect way to try it out!

-How to Make the Perfect Drip
+How to Cake It: The Perfect Drip

 I know getting the perfect consistency for your drip can be tricky, so let’s talk about how to make the perfect drip!